 Customers like to interact with employees who know their products and services inside and out.

 When customers talk to a company representative, they talk to the business.
-Thus, if you answer a customer’s question by saying “I don’t know,” it will affect the company’s reputation as a whole.
+Thus, if you answer a customer’s question by saying, “I don’t know,” it will affect the company’s overall reputation.